NMSU-PEARL/RL-ISCAS-85-HT-Benchmark/README.md

 8- The input combination to activate the particular is included in the log files for sanity check.
 It is called the input stack.

-The zip files are password-protected.
-To gain access, please email sarihi@nmsu.edu or amin.sarihi@gmail.com